YahooArchive/mojito/docs/dev_guide/getting_started/mojito_getting_started_tutorial.rst

       ]});

    As you can see the "controllers" are just an array of JavaScript objects, and the "action" is just a method called on the controller object.
    The result of the method are communicated back to Mojito through the ``actionContext`` object.

 #.
 Change to the ``tests`` directory.

 #.
-Edit ``controller.server-tests.js`` and replace the string 'Mojito is working.' in the
+Edit ``controller.server-tests.js`` and replace the string 'Mojito is working.'
-   code with 'Hello World!'.
+   in the code with 'Doing well, thanks.'.
 Your ``controller.server-tests.js`` should look similar to the  following code:

    .. code-block:: javascript